 BACKGROUND

 This Massillon, OH paper mill is a relatively small plant of the larger Greif corporation.
-Employees were working an unhealthy reverse rotating schedule which adversely impact Circadian rhythms, considered factor 1 fatigue.
-In addition to the 8 hour, 4 crew reverse rotating shifts, the plant temperature was hot.
+Employees were working an unhealthy reverse rotating schedule, which adversely impacts Circadian rhythms and is considered factor 1 of fatigue.
+In addition to the 8-hour, 4 crew reverse rotating shifts, the temperature inside the plant was hot.
 The combination of a reverse rotating schedule and excessive work hours in high temperatures was leading to a greater risk of physical and mental fatigue for the shift workers.

 CASE STUDY: